 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 under the Securities Exchange Act of 1934.
-(Check one):
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o
+Large accelerated filer \Box

-Accelerated filer o
+Accelerated filer \square

-Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company o
+Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company \Box